Philosocode/philosocode-blog/collections/_webhero/html/5-text-tags-1/lesson.md

 Basically, using CSS, you can make an `<h1>` look like an `<h6>`.

 #### I'm still confused...
-When you start learning CSS (in a couple more lessons), this will make sense.<br>
+When you start learning CSS (in a few more lessons), this will make sense.<br>
 The main takeaway is that that the appearance of tags can be changed using CSS.

 ***